-The steady increase in our membership numbers in 2016 and continuing into in 2017 is a good indicator of our momentum.
+The steady increase in our membership 2017 is a good indicator of our momentum.
 It is also proof that ATIBT's role and its various forest management, certification and tropical timber promotion services are genuinely appreciated by its members.

-Today, many players involved in the environment and in social and economic development are convinced that best practices must be valued, and that a genuine timber industry in the Congo Basin countries must be established, by combining both know-how and the resources of international foresters and local players.
+Today, many players involved in the environment and in social and economic development are convinced that best practices industry in the Congo Basin countries know-how and the resources of interna-